truth table: Binary Operations 2

 return True

-I can change it with its logical negation (not)
+I can use its logical negation (not) to return True

 if not something: